wild-devops/pwshake/doc/attributes.md

     e: d
   ...
   ```
-  If keys given by **interpolation** syntax are not present either in `attributes:` element or in `-MetaData` parameter value they are evaluated with empty string
+  If keys given by **interpolation** syntax are not present either in `attributes:` element or in `-MetaData` parameter value they are evaluated with empty string, for example:
   ```
   PS> cat ./pwshake.yaml
   attributes: